 As doulas, we do not ascribe to one particular birthing philosophy.
 We do not believe there is one right or best way to give birth.

-We do, however, hold certain beliefs about birth; We believe that how a women births is greatly impacted on how she lives.
+We do, however, hold certain beliefs about birth; we believe that how a person births is greatly impacted on how they live.

-It would not be reasonable to expect that a woman would be able to labour and birth in a way that is foreign to her experience and personality, desires, and beliefs.
+It would not be reasonable to expect that a birther would be able to labour and birth in a way that is foreign to their experience and personality, desires, and beliefs.

-We believe that every woman and her partner will have needs that are unique and personal, and should be respected.
+We believe that every birther and partner will have needs that are unique and personal, and should be respected.
 The goal is not to attempt to learn and follow a certain “way” but to engage in a process of self-exploration.

 We believe that childbirth is a Rite of Passage and deserves to be honoured and held as a life changing experience for a woman and her partner, involving and affecting the whole self, mind, body and spirit.

 The birth process is an extraordinary experience which deeply impacts the birther, their partner, and their families and will be remembered as one of the most significant spiritual, emotional, and physical events in their lives.
 Labour and birth are natural, normal occurrences and we believe that a birthing person and their bodies instinctively and intuitively know how to bring their babies into the world.

 The essence of childbirth preparation is self-discovery.
 A doula can assist the parents through a discovery process, but they are not the expert from whom wisdom flows.